GrammaticalFramework/comp-syntax-2020/lab2/README.md

 There are two versions of English implementation to support this.
 Your first approximation can be just to copy it and change the words.

+*To deliver* (but only if you select this assignment): file DoctorX.gf for your language X.

+*Deadline*: until the end of the course.